ProfessionalWiki/Maps/INSTALL.md

 ## Configuration

+Maps works out of the box without any configuration work being required.
+Below are some key configuration options that you might want to change.
+See the [Maps settings file](Maps_Settings.php) for all available configuration options.

-At present, minimal configuration is needed to get Maps running.
-Configuration is done like in most MediaWiki extensions, by placing some simple snippets of PHP code at the bottom of MediaWiki's LocalSettings.php.
+Like in most MediaWiki extensions, configuration is done by placing small snippets of PHP code at the bottom of your wikis LocalSettings.php file.

-### Required configuration for MediaWiki

-As of version 1.30.0 and later MediaWiki core developers recommend using the server's standard C locale for best experience.
-Moreover using this locale avoids issues with Maps itself due to [SMW #3153](https://github.com/SemanticMediaWiki/SemanticMediaWiki/issues/3153).
-Set the C locale as follows:

- `$wgShellLocale = 'C.UTF-8';`

-### Required configuration for Google Maps

-As of June 2016, Google requires you to provide an API key when you where not already using their maps API.
-This means that you will either need to configure this key, or use another of the supported mapping services.

-`$GLOBALS['egMapsGMaps3ApiKey'] = 'your-api-key';`

-### Not using Google Maps by default
+### Choosing the mapping service

+The Maps extension supports displaying maps using multiple mapping services, including Google Maps, Leaflet and OpenLayers.
+At present the default is Leaflet, while in older versions of the extension it was Google Maps.

+If you do not wish to use the default, use the `$GLOBALS['egMapsDefaultService']` setting.
+Example:

 For OpenLayers: